Client complaints procedure

 Handling the complaint

 We will normally send a written response within 3 weeks of the date we received your complaint.
-If the investigator is unable to reply within 3 weeks, s/he will contact you to explain why, and will agree another deadline with you.
+If the investigator is unable to reply within 3 weeks, s/he will aim to contact you to explain why, and will agree another deadline with you.

 If we don’t hear from you within a month after we have sent our response, we will consider the complaint to have been withdrawn or closed.